 IntelliAD also won an IET Innovation Award in 2017, one of five accolades the start-up has bagged so far.

 And on International Women’s Day 2018, the business was voted winner in the Growth category in the AccelerateHER Awards.
-This will give Ifeyinwa the chance to present her business to investors in either Dubai in April or California in September.
+This gave Ifeyinwa the chance to present her business to international investors later the same year.

 How ECCI is helping

-Being part of our Climate-KIC Accelerator programme has given Ifeyinwa ongoing support throughout her business development process.
+Being part of our Climate-KIC Accelerator programme gave Ifeyinwa ongoing support throughout her business development process.

-Accelerator helped Ifeyinwa refine her business pitch and work out the best way to highlight the green potential of IntelliAD.
-It’s also given her access to a huge network of other climate positive start-ups, established businesses and thought-leaders.
+The Accelerator helped Ifeyinwa refine her business pitch and work out the best way to highlight the green potential of IntelliAD.
+It also gave her access to a huge network of other climate positive start-ups, established businesses and thought-leaders.

 Ifeyinwa has already established a good relationship with Highland Council, an early adopter of IntelliAD.